microsoft/live-share/README.md

 Want some help with a build issue?
 Let your teammates seen your output logs!
 Want to collaboratively debug a tricky bug?
 Start debugging session!
 See the documentation below for additional details.

-_If you find yourself needing to share something that isn't currently supported by "Project Cascade", [please let us know!](https://github.com/Microsoft/project-cascade/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc)_
+_If you find yourself needing to share something that isn't currently supported, [please let us know!](https://github.com/Microsoft/project-cascade/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc)_

 ### Documentation